3 people favorited this theater

 The cinema had a wide proscenium and a stylish interior with decoration dominated by two large bas-relief female figures either side of the screen.
 Lighting was entirely indirect.

-The Odeon Cinema closed on 18 October 1975 and was immediately converted into a bingo hall which is still operating, under a different name, today.
+The Odeon Cinema closed on 18th October 1975 with “Confessions of a Pop Performer”. and stood unused for a while.
+It was later converted into a Top Rank Bingo Club which is still operating, under a different name, today.

 Just login to your account and subscribe to this theater